Robotics-CSE-571/dt-machine-learning-base-environment/README.md

+:warning: We found out that running pytorch on Jetson 2GB is very memroy intensive and the Jetson hangs with all of its memory consumed.
+But still you can use this repo to run the pytorch node on laptop or workstation that communicates with the roscore on the robot.
+Read more about it below.

 # Template for DNN with duckiebot and a template ROS Node

 This is based on [this repo](https://github.com/duckietown/dt-machine-learning-base-environment) from the duckiebot.